-Yes… sort of, probably!
+Yes… sort of!

 Why is this?
 Why despite my best efforts do some patients get better and others do not?

 A discussion I often hear within physiotherapy circles is that we need to understand, harness and utilise the placebo effect more as a treatment.
-Many think that we shouldn’t even call it the placebo effect any more due to its negative stigma, rather we should call this effect ‘non specific’ or ‘contextual’.
-Some think the placebo effect is just things we don’t understand yet.
+Many physios think that we shouldn’t even call it the placebo effect any more due to the negative stigma around it, and rather we should call it ‘non specific’ or ‘contextual’ effects.
+Some even think the placebo effect is just things we don’t understand yet.